lvbart/Automate-boring-work/README.md

 # Automate boring work

-A reading and practicing log for the book automate the boring stuff with Python
+A reading and practicing log for the book automate the boring stuff

 19/04/22
 list the work need to be automated: